geofoluugm/WP-1.6-Geo-AI-for-Carbon-Storage-Assessment/README.md

 This project is developed by IP UGM – WP 1.6 Team in Indonesia’s FOLU Net Sink 2030.
 The authors for this project are: Sanjiwana Arjasakusuma, Projo Danoedoro, Danang Sri Hadmoko, Marzuki, Muhammad Arrafi, Yanuar Vira Febiyanti, Putri Laila Kartika Ningrum, Nur Laila Eka Utami, Aning Andita, Francisca Nova Puspatiyaningrum, and Ariseto Basworo from Department of Geographic Information Science, Faculty of Geography, Universitas Gadjah Mada.

 ## Acknowledge
-The authors also would like to acknowledge the funding given under the scheme of FOLU NET SINK 2030 that has been granted to the Faculty of Geography, Universitas Gadjah Mada.
+The authors also would like to acknowledge the funding provided under the scheme of FOLU NET SINK 2030 that has been granted to the Faculty of Geography, Universitas Gadjah Mada.